 - If this is not populating, you may need to check that your conversion tags are sending basket-level data such as product IDs.
 This is what Google uses to find the relevant product in your product feed, so it needs to match your feed.
 For more information, you can see Google’s documentation on reporting basket-data here.

-From here, we optimize rigorously to POAS using hourly bid optimization and custom-built scripts.
+From here, we optimise rigorously to POAS using hourly bid optimisation and custom-built scripts.
 We then use the data to inform both our targeting and strategies and ensure our clients make the best possible returns from their marketing.

 POAS should be top of mind for ecommerce brands, regardless of whether you operate in the luxury market or sell a vast range of low-cost products at scale.

 It provides better reporting at both the granular and topline level.
-It allows you to optimize towards and maximize profit.
+It allows you to optimise towards and maximise profit.
 It’s a model we’re building out for the majority of our clients as long as it suits their business goals.